Hyun5/CarND-PID-Control-Project/README.md

 * How the final hyper-parameters were chosen.

   The most important parameter seems the P-term.
 I tried several P-term values and found the proper value which did not give any over-shooted handling.
 After fixing P-term, I also found a D-term and I-term parameter from several trial and error driving.
-  Those were chosen for the simulation track.
+  The 3 parameters I chosen were for the simulation track.
 It might be modified for other track if those are different shape.
   ![Completed](images/PID_term.PNG)